 M. Amel (pictured above), known to his employees as 'le capitaine', started up the eponymous boatbuilding business when he was aged 50.
 He'd never run a business before.
 In the decades until he died in 2005 (aged over 90 and involved until the last on a daily basis), the yard produced over 2,000 yachts that have cruised all over the world.

-I have been having a look at their yard outside La Rochelle and at the history of the brand that gave us the Mango, the Santorin, the Maramu and the Super Maramu (pictured below).
+The yard outside La Rochelle gave us the Mango, the Santorin, the Maramu and the Super Maramu (pictured below).

 To say that these yachts are distinctive would be an understatement.
 There's nothing else that looks quite like an Amel.